JermaineCole/Netflix_Revenue_Analysis/​​Scenario.md

-# Revenue Impact of Device Usage Across Demographics
+# **Analysis of Revenue Impact Based on Device Usage Across Demographic Segments**

+**Stakeholder Objective:**

-## Stakeholder Request: The finance team is looking to assess how different devices contribute to overall revenue, particularly when considering demographic factors such as age and gender.
-They want to know if certain devices are driving higher revenue among specific user segments, and if there’s an opportunity to optimize device-related marketing or content strategies.
+The finance department has requested an in-depth analysis to evaluate how various devices contribute to the company’s overall revenue, with a focus on demographic factors such as age and gender.
+The primary aim is to identify whether specific devices are driving higher revenue within particular demographic groups.
+Furthermore, the team seeks to explore potential opportunities for optimising device-targeted marketing strategies and content delivery to maximise revenue generation within these user segments.

-##

-##